Clement Conger

-Life
+Early life and education

+Conger was born on October 15, 1912, in Harrisonburg, Virginia.
+He attended and graduated from Strayer College in Washington, D.C.

+Career

-He graduated from Strayer College.
-He worked as an office manager for the Chicago Tribune, and for U.S. Rubber Co.
-He was assistant secretary for the Combined Chiefs of Staff, during World War II.
-He worked for the State Department, and became deputy chief of protocol, from 1958 to 1961.
+Following graduation from Strayer College, Conger worked as an office manager for the Chicago Tribune and for U.S. Rubber Co.
+He was assistant secretary for the Combined Chiefs of Staff during World War II.
+He worked for the United States State Department, where he served as deputy chief of protocol from 1958 to 1961.
 In 1992, he received the Henry Francis du Pont Award from the Winterthur Museum, Garden and Library, which recognizes awardees' "contributions of national significance to the knowledge, preservation, and enjoyment of American decorative arts, architecture, landscape design, and gardens."

+Death

+Conger died of pneumonia in Delray Beach, Florida, on January 11, 2004, and was interred in Glendale, California.